sahasrara62/discord_bot/README.md

 # discord_bot

-Discord_discord bot is a simple discord bot, which is deployed on heroku cloud environment.
-This is assignment question for the bluestack MTS BACKEND Develoepr challenge https://github.com/bluestacks/backend-developer-challenge . if you find useful for you then, give a star.

-discord_bot has following functionality
+Discord_discord bot is a simple discord bot, which is deployed on heroku cloud environment. discord_bot has following functionality

 1. It reply ***hey*** to user ***hi***